Corneal cross-linking suitability criteria

 Corneal cross-linking results

-Cross-linking is currently the only available treatment which appears to stop the worsening of keratoconus.
+Cross-linking is currently the only available treatment that appears to stop the worsening of keratoconus.

 Clinical trials based on outcomes one year after cross-linking show success in the halting of keratoconus in more than 90% of treated eyes, with more than 45% of eyes also gaining an improvement in corneal shape.
 A separate study over five years showed a similar success rate in halting the progress of keratoconus.